kurt-krueckeberg/501-verbs/comments.rst

 Bugs & Design
 =============

-I think utf-8 will work fine with the prg_match() functions.
+preg_match seems to work find with lines that are "utf-8" will work fine with the prg_match() functions.
 So:

 * Read this `Character Encoding for PHP Developers: Unicode, UTF-8 and ASCII <https://www.honeybadger.io/blog/php-character-encoding-unicode-utf8-ascii/>`_
 * Check with lots of examples that the preg_matches() do wha they should with both asii and utf-8 input.